CARMI m Biblical

 Diminutive of CHARLES

 .
 It originated in America in the early 20th century.
-Two famous bearers of this name were pilot Chuck Yeager (1923-), the first man to travel faster than the speed of sound, and the musician Chuck Berry (1926-), one of the pioneers of rock music.
+Two famous bearers of this name were pilot Chuck Yeager (1923-), the first man to travel faster than the speed of sound, and the musician Chuck Berry (1926-2017), one of the pioneers of rock music.

 CHUKWU m Mythology

-Derived from Igbo chi
+, derived from Igbo chi

-"god, spirtual being" and ukwu
+"god, spiritual being" and ukwu